astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 template for society, not merely a description of natural selection.
-The Contagious Diseases Act is passed in 1864 and confines women accused of venereal disease to "lock hospitals", disproportionately affecting the female working class of Britain.
-This conflation of morality and biology continues as a theme throughout the Victorian era.
+The Contagious Diseases Act is passed in 1864 and confines women accused of venereal disease to "lock hospitals", disproportionately affecting the female working class of Britain. ^[[Contagious Diseases Acts](https://en.wikipedia.org/wiki/Contagious_Diseases_Acts)] This conflation of morality and biology continues as a theme throughout the Victorian era.

 This mixing of science and sociology comes to a head in 1893, when